MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 - Use group policy software installation to assign the script to the computer

-- Use a software deployment solution, such as Microsoft Intune or System Center Configuration Manager, to run the script on the computer
+- Use a software deployment solution, such as System Center Configuration Manager, to run the script on the computer

 - Use a logon script if the user has local administrator privileges